 Applying to Ribs

-When applying dry rub to ribs for low and slow smoking, we start with a coating of Dijon mustard.
-This is going to help the dry rub adhere to the ribs.
+After removing the silver skin apply the dry rub to ribs with a coating of Dijon mustard.
+This is going to help the rib rub adhere to the ribs and is called a binder.
 If you don’t like Dijon, you can use yellow mustard or even olive oil instead.

-After the coating of Dijon, we coat both sides with the dry rub, about 2 tablespoons of pork rub per rack of ribs (one tablespoon per side).
+After the coating of Dijon, we season ribs with the dry rub, about 2 tablespoons of pork rib rub per rack of ribs (one tablespoon per side).
 Let the ribs sit with the dry rub for about 15 minutes before placing the ribs onto the smoker.
 You’ll notice the dry rub begins to set and liquify a bit.
+You can also apply the rib rub the day before and then wrap in plastic wrap.
+Then when ready to cook, remove them from the plastic wrap and then smoke.

 Storing

-Make this and store in a mason jar with the lid on tightly.
+Make this and store in a mason jar, or similar airtight container, with the lid on tightly.
 This batch makes 2 cups of dry rub, so we place in a 16-oz wide mouth mason jar.
 You can also use smaller jars and give them away as gifts.
 Store a cool dark cupboard it lasts for months.
 If it starts to harden, simply take a fork, and mix it up or shake the jar.

 - Smoked Spare Ribs with Spicy Vinegar Mop